-The First Nations Children's Action Research and Education Service (FNCARES) is a partnership between the University of Alberta and the First Nations Child & Family Caring Society of Canada.
-Established in June 2012 by Dr. Cindy Blackstock, FNCARES is located at the University of Alberta's Faculty of Extension (Edmonton).
+The First Nations Children's Action Research & Education Service (FNCARES) is a partnership between the University of Alberta and the First Nations Child & Family Caring Society of Canada.
+Established in June 2012 by Dr. Cindy Blackstock, FNCARES is located in the Faculty of Education at the University of Alberta in Edmonton.

 Did You Know?

-- First Nations kids are 6 to 8 times more likely to go into child welfare care than non-Aboriginal children;
+First Nations kids are 6 to 8 times more likely to go into child welfare care than non-Indigenous children;

 The good news is, that working together, we can do something about the structural drivers of disadvantage.
 FNCARES is committed to working in partnership with First Nations communities to address these structural inequities and create solutions.